11 Purdeys Way, Rochford, England, SS4 1ND

 2. When the Policy Covers a Shareholder or Director

-This is where most confusion starts.
-If the person insured owns shares or influences company value, HMRC could view the policy as protecting capital, not trading income.
-In that case, the premiums are not tax-deductible.
+In these situations the premiums are generally not tax-deductible.
 However, the payout may increase the value of the shareholder’s estate for Inheritance Tax purposes.

 3. When the Policy Is Linked to a Business Loan

-Author’s note — Jody Pearmain: HMRC doesn’t just look at who’s insured — it looks at why.
-If the purpose is to protect profit and keep the business trading, there’s usually a case for tax relief.
-But if it’s to safeguard ownership or repay capital, it falls outside the Anderson Principles.
-I always recommend recording that intent clearly in your board minutes.
+HMRC doesn’t just look at who’s insured — it looks at why the policy exists.
+If the intention is to protect profit and keep the business trading, there is usually a stronger case for tax relief.
+Where the policy protects ownership value or repays capital, it normally falls outside the Anderson Principles.
+In practice, I always recommend recording the commercial intent clearly in board minutes.

 Applying the Anderson Principles